 Chad Wetterneck, PhD, is a full-time psychologist who specializes in utilizing cognitive behavioral therapy (CBT) in the treatment of anxiety and posttraumatic stress disorder (PTSD), with PTSD care focused on victims of interpersonal violence (e.g., sexual and/or physical assault), vehicular and industrial accidents, and environmental disasters.
 He is also a clinical supervisor at Rogers’ Oconomowoc location, where he develops training modules and interventions for application in residential, partial hospitalization and intensive outpatient programs.
 Dr. Wetterneck supervises the behavioral specialists in the obsessive-compulsive disorder (OCD) program for children and adolescents, and developed and oversees the PTSD partial hospitalization program.

 Although trained as a cognitive-behavioral therapist, Dr. Wetterneck has extensive experience with a number of behaviorally related treatments.
 He also has expertise in clinical supervision and training, performing research and writing numerous articles for a variety of professional behavioral health publications.
 Most recently, he served as assistant professor of clinical psychology at the University of Houston in Texas, where he spent five years training graduate students to become therapists with specialties in CBT.

 Dr. Wetterneck is primarily interested in the study of psychotherapy, especially in the treatment of PTSD, anxiety disorders and obsessive-compulsive spectrum conditions, such as OCD, Tourette’s syndrome, trichotillomania (compulsive hair pulling) and skin picking disorder (SPD).

 A graduate of the University of Wisconsin-Milwaukee (UWM), Dr. Wetterneck received his doctorate in clinical psychology with specializations in statistics and child psychopathology.
-He is a member of several professional organizations, including the International OCD Foundation, Anxiety Disorders Association of American, Association of Contextual Behavioral Science, and Association for Behavioral and Cognitive Therapy.
+He is a member of several professional organizations, including the International OCD Foundation, Anxiety and Depression Association of American, Association of Contextual Behavioral Science, and Association for Behavioral and Cognitive Therapies.